 At the firm level, CAP per lawyer is a useful proxy measure for productivity for many firms.
 Before a firm can effectively improve productivity, though, it needs to be able to measure productivity at the practice group and other granular levels.
 In the absence of standardized measures, firms must develop their own productivity metrics.

-Future posts in this series, will provide many examples of different types of productivity improvements that a law firm may consider in the areas of revenue/profit management, service delivery changes, people management, knowledge management, process management, and technology solutions.
+Parts 2 and Part 3 in this series will provide many examples of different types of productivity improvements that a law firm may consider in the areas of revenue/profit management, service delivery changes, people management, knowledge management, process management, and technology solutions.

 [Photo credits: © Can Stock Photo Inc. / Bialasiewicz, alphaspirit & edharcanstock]